Welcome to Eric Hyde Counseling!

 Education and Therapeutic Philosophy

 I am a licensed professional counselor with the state of Oklahoma.
 I specialize in anxiety disorders, depression/mood disorders, and trauma.
 I hold a BA in Pastoral Ministry and MA in Theology from Oral Roberts University, and a MS in Counseling Psychology from Northeastern State University.
-I use an Existential and Christian perspective, employing the models of Person-Centered and Gestalt therapy.
+I use an Existential and Christian perspective, employing the models of Existential and Gestalt therapy.
 I am a trained EMDR therapist, which I use primarily for trauma, addiction, and anxiety related issues.
 I also use Jungian based Sandplay therapy when appropriate.

 Past Professional Experience and Lessons Learned